Order Execution

 The Solana network can be thought of as a high-speed stream of blocks, where block production is much faster than on EVM-based blockchains (around 400-600 milliseconds block times, as opposed to 12-13 seconds on Ethereum).

-The Urani Protocol is designed to collect and aggregate intents and settle them into batches within a few seconds.
-This design choice is similar to leading intent-based projects on EVM-based blockchains (where around 20% of the orders are matched within the designated time frame).
+The Urani Protocol is designed to collect and aggregate and settle them into within a few seconds.
+This design choice is similar to leading intent-based projects on EVM-based blockchains (where ).
 However, this can change in future versions of the protocol.

 Since Urani Protocol's on-chain settlements are derived from batching, order executions have some latency compared to the network's underlying speed.
 However, as a trade-off, users benefit from secure trading.